If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Those who are unsure about how much coverage they need can call or email their local State Farm agent.
 They can also visit their nearest State Farm office in person.
 The agent will walk them through the entire process.

-State Farm customer service ratings are generally high, though its claims satisfaction ratings lag a bit behind.
+State Farm customer service ratings are generally high.
 The company scored well above average in J.D.
-Power's most recent Homeowners Insurance Customer Satisfaction survey.
-But it was below average in its Property Claims Satisfaction survey.
+Power's most recent Homeowners Insurance Customer Satisfaction Study and its U.S. Property Claims Satisfaction Study.

 State Farm homeowners insurance is best suited for:

-But homeowners may want to consider Nationwide if customer service is their top priority.
+But homeowners may want to consider Nationwide if claims satisfaction is their top priority.
 Allstate is an option for customers hoping for more homeowners insurance discounts.

 Our Insurance Expert